SALA(1)

 Only sala init uses the key-length option.
 If you want the master key to be of a different size, make sure the configuration file exists before you run sala init.

 The password-generator command is run through the shell to generate password suggestions.
 If the command fails (is not found or exits with non-zero exit status), its output is ignored.
-Othewise, the output should consist of one or more words separated with whitespace (space, tab, newline, etc.).
+Othewise, the output should consist of one or more words separated by whitespace (space, tab, newline, etc.).
 These words are presented to the user as password suggestions by sala set.

 UNDER THE HOOD